r-uben/interpolation-sw-2010/README.md

 - Quarterly sheet with GDP components (PCE, I_NS, I_ES, I_RS, I_chPI, X, IM, G, PGDP)
 - Monthly sheet with related monthly indicators

-Alternatively, you can fetch data directly from BEA using the built-in data fetcher.
+Alternatively, you can fetch data directly from FRED and BEA using the built-in data fetchers.

 ### Output